LucHermitte/lh-vim-lib/doc/Project.md

 # 6. TO DO list

  * Doc
- * Have root path be official for BTW and lh-tags
  * `:Project [<name>] :make`
    -> rely on `:Make` if it exists
  * Toggling: